waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Outcome 5:** The Golem one-shotted the Rattata.
 The blackout strategy failed.
 *   **Conclusion 5:** The blackout strategy is unreliable as my active Pokémon is too strong.
 I must find another way out.

 *   **Hypothesis 6 (Post-Battle State Change):** The one-way nature of the wall at (27, 26) might reset or change after a battle, allowing me to pass back through it.
-This is based on my "Combat Confirmation Bias" lesson learned.
 *   **Test 6:** Attempt to walk north from (27, 27) onto the wall tile at (27, 26).
+*   **Outcome 6:** Success!
+After the wild battle, the wall at (27, 26) became passable from the south.
+*   **Conclusion 6:** Hypothesis 6 is confirmed.
+The properties of some environmental objects can change after a battle.
+I have escaped the corridor.
 - **Strategic Flexibility:** I must recognize when a strategy is failing (e.g., the blackout attempt failing due to RNG) and be willing to pivot or re-evaluate instead of getting stuck in a loop.
 I persisted with the blackout plan for too long without considering alternatives after the first failure.
 - **Combat Confirmation Bias:** When a test seems to confirm a hypothesis (e.g., the one-way wall), I must actively try to *disprove* it under different conditions (e.g., after a battle) instead of accepting the initial result as absolute truth.